Resolving Conflicts

 Deletion Modification and Modification Deletion Conflicts

-Liferay DXP 2024.Q2+/Portal 7.4 GA120+To prevent these conflicts, avoid deleting items modified in a publication by adding the
+Starting Liferay DXP 2024.Q2+/Portal 7.4 GA120+, you can prevent conflicts and avoid deleting items modified in a publication by adding the change.tracking.deletion.protection.enabled=true

 This property blocks the deletion of the item if it’s being modified in a publication, whether the deletion happens in production or in another publication.